DSS no longer compiles and runs new Ubuntu versions. If you want to use Darwin Streaming Server run it as a docker container using my DSS image.

 The Darwin Streaming Server (DSS) is the open source version of Apples quicktime server technology which is built into Apples OS X Server.
 DSS can run under Mac OSX, Windows and Linux.
 The streaming server supports QuickTime Movie (MOV), MPEG-4 (MP4), and 3GPP (3GP) “hinted” files.
 Support resources for DSS are quite limited so I will start to post information here to document some of the work I have done with DSS, including installation, configuration, use etc.

 This first post will document the compilation, installation and testing of the current version of DSS, v6.0.3 under Linux.
-My preferred flavour of Linux is Ubuntu and the installation was carried out on an Ubuntu 32bit Server v10.04 (Lucid Lynx).
-Note that a recent test on Ubuntu 32bit v11.10 failed to compile.

 The commands below assume you have superuser rights.